wendyverdonk93/docs/content/integrations/plugins/odoo/manual.md

 1. Download ZIP archive with module
 2. Unpack the content of the .ZIP file and add _payment_multisafepay_official_ folder under your custom apps in your Odoo server
    (`/mnt/extra-addons/`)
-3. Install the required Python dependencies.
+3. Install the required Python dependencies
     ```shell
     pip3 install -r requirements.txt
     ```